Music in Vietnam: A Journey Through Tradition and Modern Trends

 2.7.
 Don Ca Tai Tu

-• Coming from Hue royal music and folk literature, Don Ca Tai Tu has been established and developed since the 19th century.
+• Don Ca Tai Tu, which is based on Hue royal music and folk literature, was established and developed in the 19th century.

 • UNESCO recognized it as an intangible cultural heritage in 2013.